starknet-edu/starknetbook/src/ch01-00-getting-started.md

 - Enter this address into the calldata field.
 (For this, use any address from the "Devnet account selection" listed in the Environment tab.)
 - Click the **"Call"** button.
 The terminal then showcases the transaction hash indicating the contract's state alteration.
 Since we are altering the contract's state this type of interaction is called an "invoke" and needs to be signed by the account that is calling the function.

 For these transactions, the terminal logs will exhibit a "status" variable, indicating the transaction's fate.
-If the status reads "ACCEPTED_ON_L2", the Sequencer has accepted the transaction, pending block inclusion.
+If the status is "ACCEPTED_ON_L2", it means the Sequencer, the component that receives and processes transactions, has accepted the transaction, which is now awaiting inclusion in an upcoming block.
 However, a "REJECTED" status signifies the Sequencer's disapproval, and the transaction won't feature in the upcoming block.
 More often than not, this transaction gains acceptance, leading to a contract state modification.
+See [this chapter](https://book.starknet.io/ch03-00-architecture.html) for more on Starknet's architecture and the Sequencer.
 On calling the **`get_owner`** function again we get this:

 ```json
 {